AWinterman/scuttle-present/index.md

 Why?
 So we have a consistent way to establish precedence:

+> If an event happend at 3:15 the time on the clock was *after* 3:15, but
+> *before* 3:16.

 # The Clock Condition: #

-*For all events `a`, `b`, `a` precedes `b` if `a` occurs at time earlier (a.k.a. lesser) than the time of `b`*
+Given events `a` and `b`, `a` precedes `b` if `a` occurs at clock time earlier (a.k.a. lesser) than the clock time at which `b` occurs.

 # How do we establish precedence if can't both see the same clock? #

-- We have a number of processes which communicated only by message passing
+- a number of processes which communicated only by message passing.
-- We don't how much time elapses between a message leaving the sender and being read by the receiver
+- *don't* how long passing a message takes.
+- *can't* trust peers to keep consistent time.
-- We can store data in each process
+- can store data in each process
-- We can't trust peers to keep consistent time with all the other peers.

 What do we do?

 # Vector Clocks #

-*Stay Calm*
+> *Stay Calm*

 Like a normal clock, measures the number of occurences of some event, but!

 - Events occur accross a distributed system.
 - Time is unrelated to physical time.
-- Each member of the system keeps its own clock
+- Each member keeps its own clock
-- Each member of the system keeps track of every other member's time.
+- Each member keeps track of every other member's time.

 # Example: #
 A network has two nodes: `P`, `Q`, so before any events have happened: